pirj/pirj.github.io/installing-alpine-linux-on-an-ovh-vps.md

 #### Disclaimer

-The same can be [done with chroot](https://nicolas.porcel.me/posts/2017-05-11-how-to-install-alpine-on-ovh.html), but I wanted to replace the image manipulation and mounting into just one step.
+[`chroot` can do the same](https://nicolas.porcel.me/posts/2017-05-11-how-to-install-alpine-on-ovh.html).
+But QEMU does a great job at replace multiple image manipulation and mounting commands into a single step.

 ### Steps

 Boot your VPS in rescue mode from OVH UI.
-You'll receive a link by email that will reveal your root SSH password.
+You'll receive a link by email that reveals your root SSH password.

-SSH into your VPS:
+SSH into your VPS's rescue mode shell:

     $ ssh root@vps-lazy1337.vps.ovh.net